Do Your Yellow Smoke Detectors Really Work??admin

 Start off your new year with a resolution that is a little less fun… check the date sticker on the bottom of your detectors.
 If they are more than ten years old, are battery-only without a 10-year sealed lithium, or are hardwired and don’t have a battery backup, you should spring for some new ones.
 As a side note, battery-only detectors should never be installed in place of a hardwired detector.

-Here is a link to my favorite one – it has a 10 year sealed battery, is also a carbon monoxide detector, and has voice technology.
-They are $40 on Amazon: https://www.amazon.com/Kidde-i2010SCO-Worry-Free-Hardwired-I12010SCO/dp/B00XABHHTS/
+Here is my favorite one – it has a 10 year sealed battery, is also a carbon monoxide detector, has voice technology, and is about $40: Kidde i2010SCO

 Let me know if I can help.